anguyen8/generative-attribution-methods/README.md

 ### Installing software
 This code is built using PyTorch.
 You can install the necessary libraries by pip installing the requirements text file `pip install -r ./requirements.txt`

-**Note** We ran our codes using tensorflow_gpu-1.12.0 with CUDA 9.0.
-Kindly, add the following lines in your ~/.bashrc file to prevent "ImportError: libcublas.so.9.0: cannot open shared object file: No such file or directory" error.
+**Note:** We ran our codes using tensorflow_gpu-1.12.0 with CUDA 9.0.
+Kindly, add the following lines in your ~/.bashrc file to prevent "ImportError: libcublas.so.9.0: cannot open shared object file: No such file or directory".

 `
 export PATH=/usr/local/cuda-9.0/bin${PATH:+:${PATH}}